-Foreigners are generally made to feel welcome in the Indian workplace, but making an effort to adapt to local business culture is important – many companies send their expat employees for cross-cultural training in order to smooth the transition.
+Foreigners are generally made to feel welcome in the Indian workplace, but making an effort to adapt to local business culture is important – many companies send their expat employees for cross-cultural training to smooth the transition.

 Job market in India

-India is home to one of the world's fastest growing IT industries and the country is now one of the major exporters of software services.
-Engineering is another rapidly growing sector – as Indian companies look to expand globally they look for foreigners who are willing to start their careers in India and help the business grow elsewhere.
-Other major employers for expats moving to India are the manufacturing, banking and tourism industries.
-Expats with skills and experience in marketing and sales will also find job opportunities as companies look to tap into the potential of the Indian market.
+Other major employers for expats moving to India are the banking, textiles and tourism industries.
+Expats with skills and experience in marketing and sales will also find job opportunities aplenty as companies look to tap into the potential of the Indian market.
+English-speaking educators can find teaching positions in international schools, but these posts are highly sought-after.